meghashah7/fancyweb/README.md

 I had setup the alerts in alert page on the same dashboard. ( I have not tested the alerts as I did not configure SMTP) In order to see the number of pods of fanyweb-server running, I browsed to the built-in Dashboard : Namespace(Workload)

-I thoroughly enjoyed the assignment. :-)

-Thank you!